+Child:

-Child - As in the Children Acts 1989 and 2004, a child is anyone who has not yet reached his/her 18th birthday.
+As in the Children Acts 1989 and 2004, a child or young person is anyone who has not yet reached his/her 18th birthday.
 All Pupils in the Trust, including over-18s in Sixth Form, follow the remit of the Policy.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centred.
+This means that they should consider, at all times, what is in the best interests of the child.